NilArc/data_scraping/README.md

 Using Python libraries such as `BeautifulSoup`, `requests`, `pandas`, and `itertools`, we successfully scraped data from Yellow Pages, including "title", "address", "number", "reviews", and "rating" for specific categories and locations. `BeautifulSoup` enabled us to parse HTML and extract data, while `requests` facilitated sending HTTP requests. `pandas` helped in data manipulation and cleaning, ensuring the final dataset was structured and ready for use.

 By following this method, we can automate the extraction of valuable business information from Yellow Pages and save it in a structured format like CSV, making it accessible for further analysis or lead generation.

+## Additional Notes

+Data scrape in this project was use for educational purpose only.